shivanshlearnify/carRental/README.md

 - **React.js**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for quickly building custom designs.
-- **Firebase Authentication**: For secure user authentication and management.
-- **Firebase Firestore**: A flexible, scalable database for storing and syncing data in real time.
-- **React Router**: For client-side routing and navigation.
-- **React Datepicker**: For selecting rental dates conveniently.

 ## Usage